Bencubbin: Sport

 The Bencubbin township participates in numerous sporting leagues including golf, cricket, hockey, netball and the most popular being Australian football, a code of football indigenous to Australia.
 The Bencubbin football club, known colloquially as the demons, participates in the central Wheatbelt football league.
 An amateur sporting league that consists of six clubs from surrounding townships who have competed against each other since 1968, where Bencubbin was a founding member of the league.
 Bencubbin have won five premiership titles in their history which is third highest overall in the league.

 Notable events

 Making Bencubbin infamous in the field of geology was the discovery in 1930 of 58 kg, rare and previously unknown type of meteorite which was aptly named "the Bencubbin".
-It was uncovered whilst ploughing on newly cleared land destined to be a wheat farm just 15 kilometers north-west of Bencubbin. fragments of the meteorite reside in the Smithsonian Institution, Washington D.C.
+It was uncovered whilst ploughing on newly cleared land destined to be a wheat farm just 15 kilometres north-west of Bencubbin. fragments of the meteorite reside in the Smithsonian Institution, Washington DC..